tfeb/tfeb-lisp-hax/README.md

 Stringtables are intended to provide a way of reading literal strings with some slightly convenient syntax[^12]: it is *not* a system for, for instance, doing some syntactically-nicer or more extensible version of what `format` does.
 There are other things which do that, I'm sure.

-I am thinking about changing the default delimiter for `make-stringtable-readtable`back to `#\"`, which would mean that the readtable it makes would hve special strings which look like `#"..."` instead of `#/.../`.
+I am thinking about changing the default delimiter for `make-stringtable-readtable`back to `#\"`, which would mean that the readtable it makes would have special strings which look like `#"..."` instead of `#/.../`.

 ### Package, module, dependencies
 `stringtable` lives in `org.tfeb.hax.stringtable` and provides `:org.tfeb.hax.stringtable`.  `stringtable` depends on `collecting` and `iterate` at compile and run time.
 If you load it as a module then, if you have [`require-module`](https://github.com/tfeb/tfeb-lisp-tools#requiring-modules-with-searching-require-module "require-module"), it will use that to try and load them if they're not there.
 If it can't do that and they're not there you'll get a compile-time error.